cohsk/athena-log-cleaner/README.md

 * Launch an instance
 * Open the app webpage
 * Login to the ssh session user=cleaner password=Cohe$1ty
+* Note the system will ask for a new cleaner password.
+Please remember/record the new password.
 * Switch to the root user context.  sudo -i
 * Run soscleaner from the command line.  soscleaner
 * Here is a short demo.
 Includes usage and submitting an issue.  https://youtu.be/Bco9QDWfb64